faridkotia/Random-protein-sequence-generator/README.md

 ## Usage:

 1. **Compile the Program:** Ensure a C++ compiler is installed.
-Make a directory named "rib files" if not already present.
 Compile the program using the compiler of your choice.

 2. **Run the Executable:** Execute the compiled program.
 Follow the prompts to input the desired number of proteins and then desired number of amino acids for all peptide sequence.

-3. **Output Generation:** Upon completion of the program, locate the generated .rib files in the directory "rib files".
+3. **Output Generation:** Upon completion of the program, locate the generated .rib files in the directory "rib files" and .pdb files in the directory "PDB_files"

-4. **Convert to PDB:** Utilize builder tools like Ribosome to convert the generated .rib file to a .pdb file for further analysis and visualization.

 ## Notes:
 - **Tool Dependencies:** Ensure that Ribosome tool `ribosome` and `res.zmat` file are correctly aligned in the program's path for successful conversion to .pdb format.